clockblocker/deutsch_mindmap/Worter/S/schrecken.md

 [[Schreck]][[en]]

 ---
-#Substantiv #MaskulinI'll analyze the word "schrecken" and create an appropriate dictionary entry.
+#Substantiv #Maskulin'll analyze the word "schrecken" and create an appropriate dictionary entry.

 , [[abschrecken]]